 - In a large bowl, add flour blend ingredients and whisk together.

 - Set a piece of parchment paper onto the counter, measure 1/2 cup of the flour mixture, and place onto of the parchment paper.

-- Add baking powder, baking soda, xanthan gum, and salt to the large bowl of flour and whisk together.
+- Add coconut sugar, baking powder, baking soda, xanthan gum, and salt to the large bowl of flour and whisk together.